What is an arteriovenous fistula?

 - Report pain, swelling, or bleeding immediately to your physician, especially if these symptoms are becoming worse.
 Some pain or swelling is common and not worrisome if decreasing, but you should tell your physician if you have bleeding, drainage or a fever higher than 38 degrees

 You should perform exercises to grow and strengthen your fistula, after the pain from the surgery decreases, to make dialysis faster and easier.
-Your physician may recommend squeezing a soft object using the hand on the arm in which the fistula was placed.
+Your dialysis access nurse will advise you on these exercises.

 Are there any complications?